fastdemo/autocord/README.md

 ## Highlights

-Autocord is a lightweight CLI + background watcher that reinstalls BetterDiscord or Vencord after every update for your Discord client, automatically.
+Autocord is a lightweight CLI + background watcher for macOS that reinstalls BetterDiscord or Vencord after every update for your Discord client, automatically.
 Whenever Discord auto-updates and wipes the patch, Autocord detects the new version and re-patches it automatically.

 ## Preview